zachdini/betterspace_documentation/README.md

 - Deployment is triggered by a change in the branch `live`

 ### Policies and security
+- Minimal access
+- Tested
+- Consitent

 ### Costs
+- Low cost
+- Predictable and predicted
+- Triggers alarms if the cost is higher than expected

 ### Risks
+- Every risk comes with severity (1 to 5)
+- Every risk comes with a mitigation plan

 ### Backlog
+- the backlog is always split between bugs, improvement and new feature

 **[🔝 back to top](#table-of-contents)**